 Sure you can.
 I like a little bite in my vegetables so I tend to prefer this type of recipe on the stovetop.

-Cook the stew in the slow cooker for 6 hours for maximum flavor.
+Cook the stew on high in the slow cooker for 6 hours for maximum flavor.

 A Few Substitutions for this Organic Beef Stew

 This stew is amazing (if I must say so myself).
 I’d hate for you to miss out because of dietary things.
 So here are a few substitutions that you can make.